cairis-platform/cairis/docs/assets.rst

 By clicking on a model element, information about that artifact can be viewed.

-For details on how to print asset models as SVG files, see the `Generating Documentation`_ section.
+For details on how to print asset models as SVG files, see `Generating Documentation`_.

 Template Assets
 ~~~~~~~~~~~~~~~